Itchy Dog: Causes and Plant-Powered Treatments

 While you’ll want to find creams and shampoos that help alleviate the symptoms, treating itching as a surface-level issue probably won’t solve the problem permanently.
 You’ll want to look at the bigger picture.

-First of all, make sure that you keep your home and your dog’s coat clean, and do so with gentle, natural products that are canine-friendly.
-Frequently administer baths with warm water and a Oatmeal & Honey Shampoo Bar.
+First of all, make sure that you keep your home and your dog’s coat clean with gentle, canine-friendly products.
+Frequently administer baths with warm water and an Oatmeal & Honey Shampoo Bar.
 If you suspect the presence of mites or fleas, be sure to wash bedding, plush toys, etc. with detergent that’s easy on sensitive skin.
 Treat any other domestic animals so they don’t pass the infestation back and forth.

 Use natural cleaning supplies in your home and vacuum frequently.
 Vacuuming can help clean up insects, and if you choose a HEPA vacuum (high efficiency particulate air filter), it will help keep your home clear of allergens.
 Buy an indoor air filter and make sure you maintain your HVAC system according to instructions to prevent contaminants from making their way into your home.
 If you can, replace your carpet with tile, linoleum, or wood flooring, as carpet traps allergens such as dust mites.